-145. In every mine there shall be constructed as soon as practicable one or more airways independent of the main shaft or other principal entrance of the mine, from the lowest level through to the surface, of sufficient area to allow passage of the amount of air required to ventilate all the parts of the mine served by the airways, and they shall be maintained open and unobstructed except when it may be necessary to close some of them in order to regulate and properly distribute the air through the workings.
+145. In every mine there shall be constructed as soon as practicable one or more airways independent of the main shaft or other principal entrance of the mine, from the lowest level through to the surface, of sufficient area to allow passage of the amount of

+Reg.
+144 amended by G.G.
+11/6/54, p.
+1082. air required to ventilate all the parts of the mine served by the airways, and they shall be maintained open and unobstructed except when it may be necessary to close some of them in order to regulate and properly distribute the air through the workings.